FanDuel Sports Network Midwest: Former programming

 Until the creation of the SEC Network in 2014, FanDuel Sports Network Midwest also screened a substantial amount of Missouri Tigers programming, including select football games, basketball, and occasional Olympic sports telecasts.
 It aired weekly Mizzou magazine shows, as well as football and men's basketball coaches' shows.
 It also filled a similar role for the Nebraska Cornhuskers until they joined the Big Ten Conference (which too has its own TV channel) in 2012, and like for Mizzou it aired university-produced ancillary programming for the Huskers.
 Additionally, the network carried SIUE Cougars men’s basketball through the 2017-18 season, Kansas State Wildcats men’s and women’s basketball (simulcasted from sister network Fox Sports Kansas City) through the 2018-19 season, and a limited schedule of Creighton Bluejays men’s basketball games through the 2019-20 season.
 The Creighton games were aired through a sub-licensing deal with then-sister network Fox Sports 1 in which some games not of national interest are distributed to their regional sports network partners, CBS Sports Network and the ESPN family of networks as part of the "new" Big East's television contract.
 Syndicated coverage of football and men’s and women’s basketball from the ACC, Big 12, Big East, Big Ten, Conference USA, Pac-12, SEC, and WCC also aired on the network until all of those conferences ultimately discontinued their syndication packages to regional sports networks at various points throughout the past two decades.

+On February 2nd, 2026, the St. Louis Cardinals announced their departure from FanDuel Sports Network Midwest.
+The Cardinals will also launch Cardinals.TV, with the MLB producing future games starting in 2026.

 Other services

 FanDuel Sports Network Midwest Extra

 FanDuel Sports Network Extra is an overflow feed of FanDuel Sports Network Midwest that was launched in October 2011 as Fox Sports Midwest Plus.
-Bally Sports Kansas City and Bally Sports Indiana also operate their own Bally Sports Extra overflow feeds to resolve scheduling conflicts with Bally Sports Midwest-televised events that are simulcast on the two channels.
+FanDuel Sports Network Kansas City and FanDuel Sports Network Indiana also operate their own FanDuel Sports Network Extra overflow feeds to resolve scheduling conflicts with FanDuel Sports Network Midwest-televised events that are simulcast on the two channels.

-St. Louis Cardinals outside of FanDuel Sports Network Midwest broadcast area
+St. Louis Cardinals outside of FanDuel Sports Network Midwest broadcast area prior to 2026

 The St. Louis Cardinals have one of the largest geographic territories for an MLB team, with includes all or part of 10 states and partially overlaps the territories of 9 other teams.
-As a result, FanDuel Sports Network provides Cardinals games to neighboring Bally Sports networks (in addition to Bally Sports Indiana and Kansas City) in areas where FanDuel Sports Network Midwest is not carried.
+As a result, FanDuel Sports Network provides Cardinals games to neighboring FDSN networks (in addition to FanDuel Sports Network Indiana and Kansas City) in areas where FanDuel Sports Network Midwest is not carried, prior to the 2026 MLB season.
 Most games appear on FanDuel Sports Network South or FanDuel Sports Network Southeast in parts of western Kentucky, western Tennessee, and northern Mississippi, with the remaining games available on an alternate channel.
 In Arkansas and Oklahoma games are broadcast on FanDuel Sports Network Southwest Extra/Bally Sports Oklahoma Extra.